ipython-contrib/jupyter_contrib_nbextensions/docs/source/install.md

 Finally, the installed notebook extensions can be enabled, either by using built-in Jupyter commands, or more convenient by using the jupyter_nbextensions_configurator server extension.

-The Python package installation step is necessary to allow painless installation of the extensions togther with additional items like nbconvert templates, pre-/postprocessors, and exporters.
+The Python package installation step is necessary to allow painless installation of the nbextensions togther with additional items like nbconvert templates, pre-/postprocessors, and exporters.

 1. Install the python package